mmangkad/pse-data-scraper/README.md

 ## Notes

-- The script includes polite delays between requests to comply with the PSE EDGE website’s usage policies.
+- The script includes polite delays between requests.
-- File names are sanitized to avoid issues with special characters.
-- All data is sourced from public endpoints provided by the PSE.
+- All data is sourced from endpoints provided by the PSE.

 ---